Stitching the Sacred

 Day 1 - bud - start with an idea, a story

 Arrive and settle in.
-Opening circle.
-Hear the story of Vasilisa the Brave.
+Opening gathering.

 Day 2 - blossom - flesh it out